anynines/klutchio/docs/for-developers/tutorials/index.md

 After setting up the management cluster, the CLI:

-- Creates a new Kind cluster named "klutch-consumer"
+- Creates a new Kind cluster named "klutch-app"

 At the moment this is an empty Kind cluster.
 Klutch components will be added in the next step, when the  App Cluster is "bound" to the Control Plane Cluster.
 Stay tuned!